markxp/prpl-server-on-gae/README.md

 # PRPL server on google app engine

-The note for serving static files on app engine. using
+The note for serving static files on app engine.

 ## PRPL